 He walked towards the room with Hasana’s name on the door but when he looked back, his daughter had not followed him.

 His heart exploded as he looked at the centre of his world, the love of his life.
 How could he say no to her?

 Bundling Hasana up in his arms, he laid her down on his bed.
 Tucking a loose curl behind her ear, he hummed a sweet song as her eyelids grew heavy with sleep.
 Slowly, her breathing steadied until she had dozed off completely.

 Waseem looked down at his daughter and recalled a time when she had only a handful of teeth and was half the height she was.
-Hasana was tall for her eight year old self, a trait she had inherited from her mother, possibly the only thing she inherited from her mother.
+Hasana was tall for her eight-year-old self, a trait she had inherited from her mother, possibly the only thing she inherited from her mother.
 Her light brown hair and hazel eyes most definitely came from her father, but other than her looks and height everything else about her was unique.

 She had a fiery personality for a little girl.
-Smarter than everyone in her class, she had skipped a year of pre school.
+Smarter than everyone in her class, she had skipped a year of preschool.
 Known for her unfiltered speech, she could be adorably honest and offensive at the same time.
-But above all, Hasana had a maturity that most eight year olds grew into when they were much older.
-Because of this, people treated her as if she were more of a grown up than a little girl.
+But above all, Hasana had a maturity that most eight-year-olds grew into when they were much older.
+Because of this, people treated her as if she were more of a grown-up than a little girl.

 Waseem’s heart would swell with pride every time someone would remark on his daughter’s unique character.
 Though he knew he could take no credit for her upbringing, he couldn’t help but feel privileged to be Hasana’s father.

-Planting one last kiss onto her cheek, Waseem left his daughter to sleep in peace as he went to the kitchen in search of a snack.
+Planting one last kiss on her cheek, Waseem left his daughter to sleep in peace as he went to the kitchen in search of a snack.
 He was starving and tried to be as quiet as possible as he rummaged around in the fridge and cupboards for a late night meal.